jackbrewer/workspace-setup/README.md

 * Open iTerm to project directory
 * Run nodemon using iTerm
+* Start a [HTTP Server](http://blog.nodejitsu.com/http-server) within the specified directory
 * Start a Jekyll server using iTerm
 * Start Compass to watch and complie SASS files
 * Open the project directory in Finder
 * Open the project directory in Sublime Text 2
-* Open the project URL in Chrome in a new tab or window
+* Check to see if project tab is open in Chrome and show it - if not, open it in a new tab

 Many more things are available for automation – feel free to request features or submit your own.